The famed ‘Jericho banana’ is vanishing. Under Israeli occupation, there’s not enough water.

 In Jericho, which averages less than six inches of precipitation a year, no commercial crop grows without irrigation.
 Water must be pumped from the aquifers or channeled from natural springs.
 A network of concrete sluices, for instance, connects the Auja spring to Afyet’s banana grove five miles away.

-Palestinians have the authority to run pipes and canals in the areas they control under the Oslo accords, which divides the West Bank into a patchwork of zones managed by either the Palestinian Authority or Israel.
-But unlike Israel, the Palestinian authority cannot pipe water across zones to distribute it from the few wet places to the many dry ones.
+Palestinians have the authority to run pipes and canals in the areas they control under the Oslo accords, which divide the West Bank into a patchwork of zones managed by either the Palestinian Authority or Israel.
+But unlike Israel, the Palestinian Authority cannot pipe water across zones to distribute it from the few wet places to the many dry ones.

 Israel also enforces its control of water by destroying Palestinian pipes and tanks containing water that officials deem unpermitted or stolen.
 Israeli officials say they are enforcing the law.
 Palestinians and their advocates say they are trying to force the farmers from their land.

-“Control of water is central to the occupation,” said Amit Gilutz of B’Tselem, an Israeli advocacy group.
+“Control of water is central to the occupation,” said Amit Gilutz of B’Tselem, an Israel-based human rights group.
 “Here, where there is no gold [and] there is no oil, water and land are the essential resources.”

 Future water sources